Electronic records management

 With the growing need for proper management of electronic and non-electronic records in a consistent and integrated manner, it is the Government's records management policy to pursue ERM in government bureaux and departments (B/Ds).

-As stipulated in the Government's Electronic Information Management (EIM) Strategy promulgated by the Office of the Government Chief Information Officer in May 2011, B/Ds should take forward ERM as an integral part of the EIM initiative and adopt an ERKS to drive ERM in the Government.
+As stipulated in the Government's Electronic Information Management (EIM) Strategy promulgated by the then Office of the Government Chief Information Officer in May 2011, B/Ds should take forward ERM as an integral part of the EIM initiative and adopt an ERKS to drive ERM in the Government.
 It is a mandatory EIM requirement for B/Ds to develop their organisational EIM strategies encompassing an implementation plan to implement or adopt an ERKS before actual implementation of EIM projects.

 What is an electronic recordkeeping system?